carlditzler/automatedagreements/README.md

 Smart contracts could increase the sales of goods and services and expand global trade through improved automation, and transactional, legal and technical efficiencies.

-With the *Automated Agreements* book, you’ll learn about smart contracts using blockchain technologies, and how to plan, design and implement smart contracts.
+With *Automated Agreements*, you’ll learn about smart contracts using blockchain technologies, and how to plan, design and implement smart contracts.
 Transactions can automatically complete or progress once there is a triggering event or performance without a middleman, and without the risk of a party failing to follow through with a contractual obligation.

 Understand smart contract use case and best practices for smart contact implementation with *Automated Agreements*.